 'Step' into the spotlight: JHU student chases her dreams in Baltimore dance documentary

 Halfway through the emotional documentary Step, then 17-year-old Cori Grainger sits alone on the stoop outside her Parkville, Maryland, home.
 The whoosh of passing cars provides the only soundtrack as Grainger vents bad news.
 Her stepfather just lost his job.
 The house's electricity went out, again.
 "It happens," says Grainger, now a sophomore at Johns Hopkins.
 In Grainger's world, feelings of comfort and stability, she laments, can be all too transient.

-This desire to break free of one's circumstances and chase a dream, and find something more than "this" lies at the heart of Step, which chronicles the senior year of members of the Lethal Ladies, the step team at the Baltimore Leadership School for Young Women, a public charter middle and high school.
+This desire to break free of one's circumstances, chase a dream, and find something more than "this" lies at the heart of Step, which chronicles the senior year of members of the Lethal Ladies, the step team at the Baltimore Leadership School for Young Women, a public charter middle and high school.
 The lean, 83-minute film, often ebullient and uplifting, follows the stomping and clapping dance squad as it trains for the prestigious Bowie State step competition, where high school teams from three states face off for bragging rights and the championship.